dat-ecosystem/dat/docs/rest-api.md

 Returns JSON about the current session.
 Authentication in dat is currently implemented using HTTP Basic Auth and Cookie based sessions.

+If there is an admin username and password set on this dat then only the admin user will be able to edit any data in dat, but all data will still be readable.

 If you have a valid session you will receive your session token: